Original Run: January 12, 2019 - March 30, 2019 Number of Episodes: 12 Genre: Comedy, Romance Based on the Series Created By: Aka Akasaka

 Shuchiin Academy has a centuries-rich educational history.
 Through its many years, the institution has crafted Japan’s next great leaders.
 Currently, at the very top of this upper echelon are student council president Miyuki Shirogane and vice-president Kaguya Shinomiya (voiced respectively by Makoto Furukawa and Aoi Koga).

 These two are the epitome of grace, class, and excellence.
 When together, nothing can possibly hope to shine brighter than Miyuki and Kaguya.
-Their radiance is so overwhelming, most believe – and many already assume – they make for the perfect couple.
+Their radiance is so overwhelming that most believe – and many already assume – they make for the perfect couple.

 What everyone fails to realize is that both Miyuki and Kaguya are indeed interested in each other, but their pride will not allow them to express their feelings first.
 Therefore, these two often find themselves in an intense battle of logic and brains to get the other to say, “I love you.”